Monitor your Amazon ES domains with Amazon Elasticsearch Service Monitor

 September 8, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
 See details.

-Amazon ES provides a wealth of information about your domain, surfaced through Amazon CloudWatch metrics (for more information, see Instance metrics).
+Amazon OpenSearch Service provides a wealth of information about your domain, surfaced through Amazon CloudWatch metrics (for more information, see Instance metrics).
 Your domain’s dashboard on the AWS Management Console collects key metrics and provides a view of what’s going on with that domain.
 This view is limited to that single domain, and for a subset of the available metrics.
 What if you’re running many domains?
 How can you see all their metrics in one place?
 You can set CloudWatch alarms at the single domain level, but what about anomaly detection and centralized alerting?

 To bootstrap the solution, you need a few tools in your development environment: